-The Marine Military Academy English department consists of five levels of core teaching with advanced courses in grades nine through twelve.
+The Marine Military Academy English department consists of five levels of core teaching with advanced courses in grades 9-12.
 By aligning our curriculum across every level, we allow for these subjects to be continuously reinforced, thereby thoroughly preparing cadets in the fundamentals of reading, writing and public speaking.

 Addresses five subject areas within the English curriculum: literature, composition, grammar, vocabulary, and research.
 Literature study involves an overview of various literary genres and an introduction to the terminology associated with each.
 Composition instruction addresses paragraph and essay development as well as research writing using MLA guidelines.
 Students review and study the modes of discourse and are introduced to the basics of literary writing.
 Grammar study is thorough beginning with the parts of speech and extending through clauses, to mechanics, and to sentence structure.
 Vocabulary improvement, addressed throughout the year, is taught independently through workbook exercises and in context through assigned novels and anthology selections.

 Prerequisite: Language Arts